ekazaev/route-composer/README.md

 #### 5. Context Task

-If you are using one default `Factory` and `Finder` implementation provided by a library, you still need to **set data in context to your view controller.** You have to do this even if it already exists in the stack, if it's just going to be created by a `Factory` or do any other actions at the moment when router found/created a view controller.
-Just extend `ContextTask` protocol.
+If you are using one default `Factory` and `Finder` implementation provided by the library, you still need to **set data in context to your view controller.** You have to do this even if it already exists in the stack, if it's just going to be created by a `Factory` or do any other actions at the moment when router found/created a view controller.
+Just implement `ContextTask` protocol.

 *Example: Even if `ProductViewController` is present on the screen or it is going to be created you have to set productID to present a product.*